dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 Some questions have easy answers.
 "What have you learned from Bitcoin?" isn't one of them.
-After trying to answer this question in a short tweet, and failing miserably, I realized that the amount of things I've learned is far too numerous to answer quickly, if at all.
+After trying to answer this question in a short tweet, and failing miserably, I realized that the things I've learned are far too numerous to answer quickly, if at all.
 I also realized that any set of answers to this question will be different for everyone --- a reflection of the very personal journey through the wonderful world of Bitcoin.
 Hence, the subtitle of this series is *What